alex-s-gardner/BinStatistics.jl/README.md

 # BinStatistics.jl
-Highly generic and efficient computation of n-dimensional binned statistic(s) for n-variables
+Highly generic and efficient computation of n-dimensional binned statistic(s) for n-variabl(es)